flocasts/flo-scss/site/docs/components/buttons.md

 ---
 layout: docs
 title: Buttons
-description: FloSports Brand has three button styles; primary, secondary, & outline over image.
+description: FloSports Brand has three button styles; primary, secondary, & over image.
 In addition the brand has three button sizes; btn-sm, btn, btn-lg.
 group: components
 toc: true
 ---

 <!-- FloSports Brand  -->

+## Button Tags

+The `.btn` classes are designed to be used with the `<button>` element.
+However, you can also use these classes on `<a>` or `<input>` elements (though some browsers may apply a slightly different rendering).

+When using button classes on `<a>` elements that are used to trigger in-page functionality (like collapsing content), rather than linking to new pages or sections within the current page, these links should be given a `role="button"` to appropriately convey their purpose to assistive technologies such as screen readers.

-## Primary Buttons
+## Primary

 Primary buttons are are Ignite Red with White text.
-Button widths are dynamic based on a padding-left & padding-right of 24px plus the characters.

 {% capture example %}
 <button class="btn btn-primary" type="submit">Button</button>